quii/learn-go-with-tests/math.md

 }
 ```

+Wait, am I just going to throw _two_ test cases out there in one go?

 #### On TDD Zealotry

+Look - TDD - it's not a religion.
+Some people might want it to be.
+Some people
+might act like it is (usually people who don't use it).
+But it's not.
+It's tool.

-Look - TDD - it's not a religion, right?
-I _know_ what the two tests are going
+I _know_ what the two tests are going to be, and I already know what my
-to be, and I already know what my implementation is going to be - I wrote
+implementation is going to be - I wrote a function for the general case of
-a function for the general case of changing an angle into a point in minute hand
+changing an angle into a point in minute hand iteration.
-iteration.

 I'm not going to just plough through TDD ceremony without thinking about it.
 Tests are a tool to help me write better code.
 TDD is a technique to help me
 write better code.
 Neither of them is an end in themselves.

+My confidence has increased, so I feel I can make larger strides forward.
+So I'm
-So I'm going to 'skip' a few steps, because I know where I am and I've been down
+going to 'skip' a few steps, because I know where I am and I've been down this
-this road before.
+road before.

 ### Try to run the test